 Happy New Year from Seven Cups

 November 2013 was the tenth anniversary of my tea blog.
 When I first started the idea of blogging was relatively new.
 There were just a few political blogs, and many of these were focused on reporting.

 The demise of Lapsang Souchong Black Tea, one of China’s most famous black teas, is filled with irony.

 I have been able to travel a lot this year, and talk to a lot of people, from consumers, to producers from a number of different countries, to tea educators, to small tea business owners, to tea journalists, to corporate tea executives.
 It is been a log time since I have written a blog because [...]

 Since the middle of May I have been on the road, traveling in China, the US, and Europe, and for Zhuping it was three months in China.
 Finally we are enjoying our sanctuary in Tucson, with a lot of welcome home cooked meals.

-I am going to London in June for a meeting of the Ethical Tea Partnership to discuss tea, pesticides, and the sustainable future.
+I am going to London in June for a meeting of the Ethical Tea Partnership to discuss tea and sustainability…

 It has been twenty years since I first became obsessed with Chinese tea.
 It has not lost any of the magic pull for me throughout these years, in fact I am probably even more obsessed.
 Although I have had other obsessions in my life, Chinese tea is probably longest running one.
 I think it has to do with mysteries.Mysteries are always rooted in questions and problems to solve.